 Getting Baby To Drink Tea

 For babies under one year of age, most times they’re going to be primarily drinking some form of milk only (mamas, formula, or homemade formula).
-Usually around 6-8 months are other drinks introduced like small amounts of water or juice.
+Usually, around 6-8 months are other drinks introduced like small amounts of water or juice.
 Now I’m not a big fan of giving my kids juice, so instead, I work at getting them used to herbal teas instead.
-There are many mild tasting teas that are great for everyday drinking.
-Mint tea is one of our favorite!
+There are many mild-tasting teas that are great for everyday drinking.
+Mint tea is one of our favorites!

 Depending upon the tea, sometimes it can be challenging to get little ones to drink them so here are some tips for getting teas into your kid.